bsherman/netmaker-traefik/README.md

 As mentioned in "Quick Start" that is:

-- 443 (tcp): for Dashboard, REST API, and gRPC
+- 443 (tcp): for Dashboard and REST API
 - 53 (udp and tcp): for CoreDNS
 - 51821-518XX (udp): for WireGuard
+- 8883 (tcp): for MQ

+Note that MQ, though using SSL, is not proxied by Traefik (nor by Caddy in the Gravitl reference implementation).

 ## Differences from Caddy Reference